Courtesy Bob Dahlberg

 Girls Water Polo Rout Terra Nova on Senior Night

-On Thursday evening, the girls water polo team defeated the Terra Nova Tigers by a score of 13-4.
+The girls water polo team defeated the Terra Nova Tigers by 13-4 in an exciting senior night on Thursday evening.

 Freshman Harper Williams won the first sprint, allowing senior Abby Ko to score the first goal of the game with a penalty shot.
 The Bears’ attack continued, with sophomore Molly Gray scoring the second goal of the game, increasing the Bears’ lead to 2-0.
 After continuous offensive pressure combined with numerous saves by junior goalkeeper Lexi Nelson, the first quarter ended with the Bears on top 5-1.

-Lesyna speaks about each senior before the start of the game
+Courtesy Bob Dahlberg Lesyna speaks about each senior before the start of the game.

 At the start of the second period, Williams won the sprint once again, setting up Gray for another impressive goal.
 Williams scored as well, and the second period ended with a score of 8-0 as Nelson did not let in a single goal.